PeculiarVentures/xmldsigjs/README.md

 npm install xmldsigjs
 ```

-npm module has `dist` foldder with files
+The npm module has `dist` foldder with the following files:

 | Name            | Size   | Description                                    |
 |-----------------|--------|------------------------------------------------|